AmyChen-Qingxin/homework-2/README.md

 Follow the instruction in the below link:

-Create the remote users,BUt first create admin -
-Enter the mongo shell on EC2
+Create the remote users, but first create admin - Enter the mongo shell on EC2
 	$sudo Mongo
 Select admin DB
 	>use admin:

+** change the admin password to something else **

 Create the “admin” user (you can call it whatever you want)

 	> db.createUser({ user: "admin", pwd: "adminpassword", roles: [{ role: "userAdminAnyDatabase", db: "admin" }] })
 	> db.auth("admin", "adminpassword")

 We are now going to enable authentication on the MongoDB instance, by modifying the mongod.conf file.
 If you’re on Linux: